autonomousvision/sdfstudio/docs/sdfstudio-data.md

 # Data

-This is a short documentation of sdfstudio data and it is organized as:
+This is a short documentation of sdfstudio's data format and it is organized as:

 - [Dataset format](#Dataset-format)
 - [Existing dataset](#Existing-dataset)
 - [Custom dataset](#Custom-dataset)

 # Dataset format
-We scan scan65 of dtu scene to show how the data are organized.
+We use scan65 of the DTU dataset to show how sdfstudio's data are organized.
 It looks like the following:
 ```bash
 └── scan65
   └── meta_data.json